Retirement Investing for Women

 Investing Tips

-Before we dive into how to start investing, I want to share with you three tips.
+Before we dive into how to start investing, I want to share with you a few tips.

-Contribute more than you think you will need.
+• Contribute more than you think you will need.
 Especially when you have excess money.
-You never know what your financial situation will be in the future, so putting away when you have the money is a great plan.
-I recommend 15 - 20% into retirement savings.
+You never know what your financial situation will be in the future, so putting away when you have it is best.
+I recommend 15 – 20%

-Don’t shy away from risk.
+• Don’t shy away from risk.
 As women we tend to prefer more security.
 But the more security we move towards, the more we must put away.
 This doesn’t mean go crazy risky, but you need a heavy position in stocks.
 Especially the younger you are.
 Studies have shown we are better at investing than men, and this risk/security balance is one of the reasons.
-(For more on asset allocation)

 I am going to focus on accounts that are outside of your work and are focused on retirement.
 I do however believe you should be using any access to 401K’s or similar plans that you have.
 Also putting some money aside in taxable accounts.
 Thus, if you want to buy a house or take a break from work for a while, you have funds available without penalty.